-Dependent on the fact find, you could return to College with no further action required or you could be suspended.
-For EHCP students, if the College can no longer meet needs, then there will be an emergency annual review planned.
+Dependent on the fact find, your young person could return to College with no further action against them or they could be suspended.
+If the College can no longer meet needs, then there will be an emergency annual review planned.

-Q: Who will keep myself and my parent/carer updated on the progress of the fact find?
+Q: Who will keep myself and my young person updated on the progress of the fact find?
 The Curriculum Manager for the area will keep you updated.

-Q: Who can I communicate with whilst I am on a welfare break?
+Q: Who can I communicate with whilst my young person is on a welfare break?

-Your Course Leader or Assessor, Curriculum Manager and Student Services.
+Course Leaders, Curriculum Managers, Assessors and Student Services.
 Please do not talk to other students about your welfare break.